bbaral09/mytestrepo/README.md

 1. Deploy Transit Gateway in the master account using the transit-pa-tgw.json

 2. Share the TGW with other accounts using the Resource Access Manager.
-See resources section for the documentation
+See the documentation here : https://docs.aws.amazon.com/vpc/latest/tgw/transit-gateway-share.html

+3. Deploy VPC attachments for Management, Application, Cisco VPCs using the CFT vpc-attachment.json

+4. Configure the VPN attachment using the CFT transit-pa-cisco-vpn-attachment.json

+5. Configure the VPC routes using the CFT vpcroutes.json

+6. Any other necessary routing configuration on the TGW has to be done manually

 # Resources